Cal Dooley: U.S. House of Representatives

-Later career
+Trade association CEO

 Having served as the president and CEO of the Food Products Association (FPA), Dooley assumed the same roles at the Grocery Manufacturers Association (GMA), following a merger with the FPA.
 GMA is a Washington-based trade association representing food manufacturers.

 In September 2008, Dooley assumed the position of CEO of the American Chemistry Council, the trade association for American chemical companies.
-He announced his retirement in 2018.
+He announced his retirement in 2019.

 Personal life

 Dooley is married to the former Linda Phillips, who heads the Bryce Harlow Foundation in Washington DC.
 The couple have two daughters, one of whom is on the Charlottesville City School Board.